 Staff has identified an additional new subset of conventional spray guns being marketed as New Conventional (NC).
 Manufacturers of such spray guns claim the NC spray guns offer the same wide pattern (spray) as the old conventional spray guns but have better transfer efficiency, and have the ability to spray thick fluids.
-This technology could be used for spraying marine or pleasure craft coatings but only if the spray gun meets all the requirements in Rule 1106 clause (d)(8)(A)(v) for transfer efficiency, including achieving equivalent or better transfer efficiency to HVLP using the test method protocols prescribed in Rule 1106 to determine transfer efficiency, and obtaining written approval from the Executive Officer prior to use.
+This technology could be used for spraying marine or pleasure craft coatings but only if the spray gun meets all the requirements in Proposed Amended Rule 1106 clause (d)(9)(A)(v) for transfer efficiency, including achieving equivalent or better transfer efficiency to HVLP using the test method protocols prescribed in Proposed Amended Rule 1106 to determine transfer efficiency, and written approval is obtained from the Executive Officer prior to use.